JoyceKuode/project-library/README.md

 #### **JavaScript:**
 - Added descriptive alt attributes to images for better screen reader accessibility.

+#### If I had more time
+- I would work on improving the voicever functionality by making the panels invisible to screen readers when closed.
+Now it reads the content inside the panels even when they’re not visible to the user.
+I’d also edit the text for the album cards to avoid repetition when read by the screen reader.

 ## Live Demo:
 - **Improved Accessibility version**: https://a11yjojolialbumlibrary.netlify.app/